 She also managed the Maryland Environmental Trust’s Rural Historic Village Protection Program.
 Elisabeth has an AB from Bowdoin College and a Master’s degree in Regional Planning from the University of North Carolina at Chapel Hill.
 She serves on the Steering Committee of the Working Lands Alliance and Board of Directors of CitySeed and is Vice President of the Board of Directors of the Watershed Fund.

 Brianna Dunlap, Development and Communications Coordinator Brianna, formerly of the Connecticut Valley Agricultural Museum, joined CFT in February of 2017.
 She earned her Master’s degree in Public History at Central Connecticut State University.
 She is the author of Connecticut Valley Tobacco, a local history book on the history, culture and people of cigar tobacco agriculture in the Connecticut River Valley.
 Brianna works with the Executive Director and the Board of Directors to be successful in their fundraising efforts.
 She is responsible for organizing the planning, development, and implementation of systems, procedures, and goals related to fundraising and communications for the organization.

 Matilda Moore, Director of Greeting

 Our D.O.G., Matilda Moore, is a six year old Beagle mix.
 Matilda was a rescue from rural Tennessee.
 She loves Connecticut grown carrots as well as going to visit farms with CFT fellow staff.
 She is mildly afraid of livestock.
-Beside during her full time duty of greeting visitors to the Connecticut Farmland Trust, she also fills the roles of Security Officer and Chief Leisure Consultant.
+Beside doing her full time duty of greeting visitors to the Connecticut Farmland Trust, she also fills the roles of Security Officer and Chief Leisure Consultant.
 At the end of a busy day she returns to her home with our Executive Director.